maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 Feel free to add a new module if you would like to implement another subcommand.
 Here are some general hints for module development:

+- All modules should target Python 3.6 as the minimum supported version
 - Read the [Ansible module conventions](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_best_practices.html)
 - Use the pre-existing `doc_fragments` and `module_utils` python modules where applicable.
 Feel free to use an existing module as a base
 - Name your module according to the `step-li` command that it wraps around (Example: `step-cli ca provisioner` -> `step_ca_provisioner`).